 As stated above, in November 2008 the Government estimated the amendments would save $105,000,000.00 over three years between 2009 and 2012.
 The Motor Accident Authority has estimated that an additional 4,000 at fault drivers per year will now claim up to $5,000.00 through an ANF (Motor Accidents Authority of NSW, Annual Report 2008-2009, page 12).

 Regardless of the actual cost, the amendments have increased the cost base of the NSW CTP greenslip scheme and have resulted in increased premiums.

-Amendments to the scheme will also have an impact on at fault driver cover, an additional feature offered by five of the insurers.
+Amendments to the scheme will also have an impact on at fault driver cover, an additional feature offered by three of the insurers.
 At the moment, policy documents setting out the terms on which at fault driver cover is offered state that no at fault driver benefit is payable under those policies if a benefit is also paid or payable under the CTP greenslip scheme.
 From 1 April 2010, benefits under the at fault driver cover policies may not be payable where an at fault driver lodges a claim through an ANF, unless the insurers revise the policy terms prior to that date.

 Analysis of at fault driver cover and an explanation of the impact of the amendments on at fault driver cover are set out on this site.